A guide to Sydney’s national parks

 • Public transport: Train to Berowra, Cowan or Hawkesbury River stations

 Marking the northern border of Sydney, Ku-ring-gai Chase National Park winds around more than 100km of coastline along Broken Bay.
 It’s a popular spot for bushwalking, mountain biking, boating, fishing and swimming at calm beaches.
-The park is known for its rich Aboriginal history and more than 800 sites have been identified.
-Follow the Aboriginal Heritage Walk to see ancient art at Red Hands Cave or visit Basin Aboriginal Art Site to admire the rock engravings.
+Follow the Aboriginal Heritage Walk to see ancient art at Red Hands Cave; while away the hours at pretty waterfront picnic spot Bobbin Head; pitch a tent at The Basin campground; or enjoy the stunning views at West Head lookout.

 Lane Cove National Park